MrNauman9/JavaScript/README.md

 npm start

-This command will launch the application, and you can access it in your web browser at http://localhost:3000
+This command will launch the application, and can be access  in your web browser at http://localhost:3000

 # Key Features of the Project: